- Starting August 9, 2021, all individuals are required to wear masks indoors, except when dining or in a personal residence hall room or office.

 More information from the CDC is also available here.

 New Incoming International Students

 I am a new international student, and I can’t arrive on campus for the Fall 2021 semester.
 What can I do?

 New incoming international students should plan to arrive in time for orientation on August 15, 2021.
 If arriving on time is not possible, students can either defer their enrollment to the spring semester (January 2022) or begin their studies by enrolling in Truman’s online courses.
 Students who want to defer their admission to the spring semester or begin with online courses from abroad should notify email@example.com for further instructions.

 My visa appointment is on August 30, and classes start on August 23.
 Can I arrive late for the Fall 2021 semester?

 Late arrivals are not allowed.
 Truman has implemented a new policy that requires students to attend class in person the first week of courses or run the risk of being dropped from the class.
 Students studying online must complete an assignment during the first week of classes to avoid being dropped from the course.
 If you cannot attend the first week’s classes or complete the required assignment, you must seek permission from your professors in advance to explain your situation.

 Current International Students

-Do I have the option to pursue only online classes in the fall?
+Do I have the option to take only online classes in the Fall 2021 semester?